Skip to content

 Features

-• Sync + async validation: .refine() and .refineAsync() with parse* / safeParse*
+• Sync and async validation: .check() with parse* and safeParse*

-• Error ergonomics: ValidationError, Issue, ErrorCode, and error.flatten()
+• Error ergonomics: ValidationError, Issue, ErrorCode, error.flatten(), and error.flattenFirst()

 Compatibility